bpmn-io/bpmn-js-example-custom-controls/README.md

+> > This example is part of our [:notebook: custom elements guide](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-elements).
+Checkout the final result [here](https://github.com/bpmn-io/bpmn-js-example-custom-elements).

 # bpmn-js Example: Custom Controls

-An example of creating custom controls for [bpmn-js](https://github.com/bpmn-io/bpmn-js).
-Custom controls allow you to modify the modeler to your needs.
+An example of creating custom editing controls for [bpmn-js](https://github.com/bpmn-io/bpmn-js).
+Use this blueprint to suite the BPMN modeler to your specific needs.

-:notebook: You can find a more complex example that includes creating custom controls [here](https://github.com/bpmn-io/bpmn-js-example-custom-elements).

-:notebook: For more examples of customizing elements head over to our examples [bpmn-js-examples](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-elements).

 ## About